 Girl, 12, 'abducted by gang of men on way home from school'

-A 12-year-old girl was allegedly abducted by a gang of four men as she walked home from school in the West Midlands.
+Police are investigating after a 12-year-old girl was allegedly abducted by a gang of four men as she walked home from school.

-The youngster told police she was forced into a black taxi in Teasdale Way, a suburban street in the Pedmore area of Stourbridge at 3.15pm on Thursday.
+The youngster told officers she was forced into a black taxi in Teasdale Way, a suburban street in the Pedmore area of Stourbridge, West Midlands, on Thursday afternoon.

 The girl said she was driven around for 90 minutes before the car stopped in nearby Clent and she was able to get out and escape.